WARNING: This page may contain potentially outdated information.

-Central serous retinopathy (CSR) affects the central area of your retina, known as the macula.
-CSR can cause your vision to be blurry and distorted due to fluid collecting underneath your macula.
-Objects often appear smaller and distorted in the affected eye.
+Central serous retinopathy (CSR) or central serous chorioretinopathy (CSCR) affects the central area of your retina known as the macula.
+CSR can cause your vision to be blurred and distorted due to fluid collecting underneath your macula.

 In most people, CSR gets better on its own and doesn’t cause long-term changes to vision.
 In some people it may re-occur.
-The more times someone has CSR, the higher the chance of having some permanent changes in your vision.
+Episodes of CSR that last for a long time or keep coming back are more likely to cause permanent changes in your vision.

-The swelling can cause blurry vision, distortion, blind spots and objects appearing smaller than they are.
-You may also have trouble with bright light and contrast sensitivity could be reduced, which is how well you can see an object from its background.
-Sometimes the swelling may not cause you any visual symptoms.
+The swelling in the macula can cause blurry vision, distortion, blind spots, muted colours and objects appearing smaller than they are.
+You may also have trouble with bright light and your ability to see an object against a background of similar colour (contrast sensitivity) could be reduced.
+Some people may find that their vision fluctuates – on some days they may see better and other days not very well at all.
+For some people, the swelling may not cause any visual symptoms at all.

 CSR usually occurs in one eye and can affect men or women.
-However, it tends to affect mainly young to middle age men, aged 20-45 years old.
+However, it tends to affect mainly young to middle aged men, between 20-45 years old.

-When you are under stress, your body releases a natural steroid into your bloodstream called cortisol which helps your body to cope.
+When you’re under stress, your body releases a natural steroid into your bloodstream called cortisol which helps your body to cope.

 Although cortisol is essential for your health, raised levels of cortisol can sometimes cause problems for your body.
 This can include immune suppression (reducing the body’s ability to fight infection) and increased fragility and permeability of the blood vessels.